diybitcoinhardware/f469-disco/docs/tutorial/3_psbt/readme.md

 We will create our PSBT transactions with Bitcoin Core.
 I strongly recommend using `regtest` as it allows you to create your own toy bitcoin blockchain and you have full control over blocks generation and all the funds.
 But `testnet` is fine as well.

+There is also a python-based desktop app running on top of Bitcoin Core and providing a convenient GUI for watch-only functionality and PSBTs - [specter-desktop](https://github.com/cryptoadvance/specter-desktop), it might make sense to look at it.
+But here we will focus on pure Bitcoin Core without any extensions.

 To create PSBT we first need to create a new watch-only wallet, import our master keys to it and receive some funds.
 Bitcoin Core uses a descriptor language to import new addresses to the wallet.

 Descriptor for native segwit addresses looks like this: `wpkh([fingerprint/<derivation/path>]xpub/0/*)` for receiving addresses and `.../1/*` for change addresses.
 Let's get this descriptor from our wallet: